MrAlexSee/InterviewTopics/README.md

 }
 ```

-Template function in a template class with full class/function and class specialization:
+Template function in a template class with full member function specialization:

 ```
 template<typename T>